 - Flatten into a disc (image below).

-- When you have a smooth disc of dough wrap it in plastic, making sure no spots are left open (image below).
+- When you have a smooth flat round of dough, wrap it in plastic, making sure no spots are left open (image below).
 This is important so the dough stays soft.
-If air enters in contact with a part of the dough that is unwrapped, it will form a dry crust.
+If air enters into contact with an unwrapped part of the dough, it will form a dry crust.
 If this happens, cut off that dry spot before rolling.

 Resting time

-The dough at this point needs to rest in the refrigerator for 1 hour or in the freezer for 20 minutes.
+The dough needs to rest in the refrigerator for 1 hour or in the freezer for 20 minutes.

-After the resting period, you're ready to roll baby!
+After the resting period, you're ready to roll!

-Or, you can go ahead and freeze this shortcrust pastry for up to a month.
+Or, you can freeze this shortcrust pastry for up to a month.
 Wrap it well, label it with the date and freeze it.

-If the dough has been frozen you have to take into account that the best way to defrost it is in the refrigerator, if you want to ensure the best result.
-That will take hours.
 I do it from one day to the other.
-Simply put the wrapped packet with the frozen dough in the fridge.
+Simply place the wrapped packet with the frozen dough in the fridge.

-Again, be careful it doesn’t get too soft because it won’t give you the tender and flaky result you want.
-It’s best that you roll it out while still very cold.
+Be careful it doesn’t get too soft because it won’t give you the tender and flaky desired result.
+You should roll it out while still very cold.

 Rolling the crust

 This is the second part of this recipe.
-You have your shortcrust pastry and now you want to bake a pie or tart.
+You have your shortcrust pastry and want to bake a pie or tart.

 Lining the pan